joesb/figuration.al/content/refiguration/refiguration-understanding-and-transformation.md

 {% image "https://images.unsplash.com/photo-1488868783914-7948d1e61670?q=80&w=4034&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D", "Close-up of a hand holding a book whilst a person is reading", "image-obj-cover", image.widths %}
 {% endfigure %}

-The notion of reading is the beginning of a fully-fledged description of mimesis3, as far as Ricoeur is concerned.
+The notion of reading is the beginning of a fully-fledged description of mimesis 3, as far as Ricoeur is concerned.
 The interaction between the reader and the text demands that both have their feet under the table.
 A theory of reception (i.e. the ways that stories have been read throughout their history) must, however, also incorporate an understanding of reference if it is to have any merit, for ‘[i]f narrative did not have this *referential* function, its purpose would be lost, and we would not “understand” it in any deep sense.’^22^

-Ricoeur’s foundational definition of mimesis3, the ‘intersection of the world of the text and the world of the reader,’^23^ incorporates the starting point for his examination of reference, that the text projects a ‘world’ that constitutes its ‘horizon.’^24^
+Ricoeur’s foundational definition of mimesis 3, the ‘intersection of the world of the text and the world of the reader,’^23^ incorporates the starting point for his examination of reference, that the text projects a ‘world’ that constitutes its ‘horizon.’^24^

 ### An ability to communicate, the capacity to refer